PaddlePaddle/Paddle/doc/tutorials/imagenet_model/resnet_model_en.md

 ### Python Interface

-`demo/model_zoo/resnet/classify.py` is an example to show how to use python to extract features.
+`demo/model_zoo/resnet/classify.py` is an example to show how to use Python to extract features.
 Following example still uses data of `./example/test.list`.
 Command is as follows:

 ```
 cd demo/model_zoo/resnet